-Other members of MyMSTeam have discussed having atrial fibrillation (an irregular heartbeat): “AFib runs rampant in my family,” one member said.
+Members of MyMSTeam have discussed having a form of arrhythmia known as atrial fibrillation (AFib): “AFib runs rampant in my family,” one member said.
 “I had to have two valves replaced at 38.
 Because of the blood thinners, I can no longer take any MS drugs.
 Cardiac issues trump everything.
 But I’m still here!”

 “I still have ringing in my ears, and my blood pressure is through the roof.
 Blood pressure is up because of my interferon,” one member wrote.
 Another member responded, “Yes, my blood pressure is way up from the interferon!
 I wonder what can be done other than getting off the meds.”